What if I do not pay enough tax?

 What if I get a P800 calculation but I am supposed to be completing a tax return?

 If you normally complete a tax return, but you receive a P800 calculation, do not worry – this is probably just an administration error by HMRC.
 You may wish to inform HMRC of the error, but then prepare and submit your tax return as normal.
-If, as a result of the P800 calculation, you received a refund, you need to include the amount as provisionally received refund using box 1 of page TR6 in the paper tax return.
+If, as a result of the P800 calculation, you received a refund, you need to include the amount as a provisionally received refund in the tax return.

 How do I check my P800 calculation?